Careers

 Lacombe County is committed to maintaining a vibrant, healthy, safe, caring and inclusive work environment.
 We hire great people who are looking to contribute to our respectful workplace.
 We support a work-life balance and offer an excellent compensation package including:

 We thank all applicants for their interest; however, only those invited for an interview will be contacted.
 Please note: All applicants must be legally entitled to live and work in Canada.
-Applications will be reviewed as they are received.
 This competition may remain open longer until a suitable candidate is found.

 Key Responsibilities